-Rebecca Booker, piano, studied piano performance at Wilfrid Laurier University with Professor Leslie De’Ath, graduating in 2000.
-It was at Laurier that she caught the vocal accompaniment bug, and since then she has become an integral part of the Kitchener Waterloo music scene as a collaborative pianist.
-These days Becky can be found playing regularly for the Grand Philharmonic Children’s and Youth Choirs, Opera Laurier, the Arcady Ensemble, and the Gilbert and Sullivan Society.
-Over the years, Becky has also enjoyed playing for countless voice students, choirs, recordings, auditions, musical theatre productions, dance classes, and religious services.
+Becky Booker, studied piano performance at Wilfrid Laurier University with Professor Leslie De’Ath, graduating in 2000.
+It was at Laurier that she caught the vocal accompaniment bug, and since then she has become an integral part of the Kitchener Waterloo music scene as a collaborative pianist specializing in vocal accompaniment.
+These days Becky can be found coaching voice students at the University of Waterloo, accompanying the Grand Philharmonic Children’s and Youth Choirs, and directing music at Grace Mennonite Brethren Church.
+Over the past 15 years, Becky has also enjoyed playing for countless other community choirs, recordings, festivals, auditions, musical theatre productions, and dance classes.

 Frances Chang, piano, was born in Seoul, Korea in 1978 and she started learning the piano when she was five.
 Ms. Chang and her family immigrated to Toronto, Canada in 1991 and she entered the Royal Conservatory of Music in preparation for college.
 In 1996 she was accepted at Queen’s University School of Music where she studied solo piano performance with Prof. Michel Szcesniak and composition with Norman Sherman and John Burge.
 Ms. Chang came to Youngstown State University in 2000 to study solo piano performance with Dr. Caroline Oltmanns where she actively performs both solo and collaborative works.
 She has won numerous competitions and scholarship awards in Canada including the 1999 Concerto/Aria Competition at Queen’s University, Senior Pianist and Accompanist awards at the Kiwanis Festival, the Kingston Symphony award, and the Korean-Canadian Scholarship award.
 Ms. Chang will be performing for the Rome Festival in Rome, Italy this summer and she received scholarships and accompanying awards and fellowships to attend The Cleveland Institute of Music to study master’s degree in collaborative piano studies with Anita Pontremoli this fall.